-Valerie was an 86 year old lady with dementia and limited mobility.She spent much of the day with her arms crossed to stabilise herself in her chair.
+Valerie, an 86 year old female with dementia and limited mobility, spent the majority of her day with her arms crossed to stabilise herself in her chair.

-Valerie previously sat in an standard wooden frame chair commonly used in many nursing homes and she used this chair for approximately 8 hours per day.
-Some of the problems with her chair included, it was too wide, the back height was too high, the armrests were too high and too far away from her body.
-The chair did not provide her with support and she tended to be slumped forward which significantly limited her communication, interaction and visual field.
-Valerie didn’t communicate much throughout the day and had difficulty completing minor tasks independently such as eating and drinking due to the position of her folded arms and hands.
+Valerie previously sat in a standard wooden frame chair, commonly used in many nursing homes, for approximately 8 hours per day.
+Some of the problems with her chair included the fact that it was too wide, the back lacked postural support and armrests were too high and far away from her body.
+The chair did not provide Valerie with the support that she needed and she tended to slump forward, which significantly limited her communication, interaction and visual field.
+Valerie didn’t communicate much throughout the day and encountered great difficulty when trying to complete minor tasks independently, such as eating and drinking, due to the position of her folded arms and hands.

-Valerie’s caregivers assisted in feeding her but worried about the risk of choking due to the position of her head, and they reported that her motivation for feeding was quite poor.
-They also noted that during transfers Valerie would be quite stiff and her range of motion, especially in her upper limbs was restricted.
-The constant leaning to the side caused postural issues and an imbalance in her weight distribution which increased the risk of pressure injury.
-If not corrected this posture could cause a scoliotic deformation of the spine.
-Breathing and digestion of food was also impacted by this posture.
+Valerie’s caregivers assisted in her feeding, but were worried about the risk of choking due to the position of her head.
+They also reported that her motivation for feeding was quite poor and that during transfers Valerie would be quite stiff and her range of motion, especially in her upper limbs, was restricted.
+Valerie’s constant leaning to the side caused postural issues and an imbalance in her weight distribution, placing her at greater risk of pressure injuries.
+If not corrected, this posture could cause a scoliotic deformation of the spine and it would continue to impact breathing and digestion of food.

-This led to Valerie communicating more, and being more alert and responsive through the day.
-Because her head was now upright and in midline position she was at much less risk of choking or aspirating.
-Over time, as Valerie felt more secure, she began to use the armrests and as a result of feeling more secure and stablilised in her correctly adjusted chair she no longer crossed or ‘fixed’ her arms and was able to reach out to drink a cup of tea and eat independently.
+Being in an upright and midline position, Valerie was much less at risk of choking or aspirating and over time, as she felt more secure, she no longer crossed or ‘fixed’ her arms and was able to reach out to drink a cup of tea and eat independently.